Information for service delivery operators

 Use different sender addresses for newsletters and promotional e-mails than for direct customer contact.

 We recommend a certification by industry recognized companies and committees like Return Path or CSA.
-The purpose of this certification is to ensure that your domains will be written on a comprehensive whitelist and that your e-mails are delivered to your inboxes with a higher probability.
+The purpose of this certification is to ensure that your domains will be written on a comprehensive wantlist and that your e-mails are delivered to your inboxes with a higher probability.

 Enter a real postal address and valid phone number in all your e-mails.
 The recipient of your e-mails must be able to contact you in a non-digital way.